Fetal echocardiography is a test that uses sound waves (

 Abnormal results may be due to:

-- A problem in the way the baby's heart has formed (
+- A problem with the way the baby's heart has formed (

 congenital heart disease)